-We, the civil society organisations working in the environment and natural resources subsector wish to CONGRATULATE the Ministry of Water and Environment (MWE) for the progress made towards implementation of planned actions for the Financial Year (2019/2020) and the commitment to continue delivering on the mandate and core functions in the subsector, despite the meagre resources and restrictions imposed by COVID-19 and the associated lock down.
+We, the civil society organisations working in the environment and natural resources subsector wish to CONGRATULATE the Ministry of Water and Environment (MWE) for the progress made towards implementation of planned actions for the Financial Year (2019)/2020) and the commitment to continue delivering on the mandate and core functions in the subsector, despite the meagre resources and restrictions imposed by COVID-19 and the associated lock down.
 We APPLAUD the subsector for:

-- There are delays in operationalizing the National Environment Finalising the guidelines for mainstreaming environment and Management Policy and National Environment Act 2019 and natural resource issues into sector plans and programs to guide delays in finalizing important legal frameworks such as the environment related action planning in different sub sectors.
-Wetlands Policy, Wetlands Bill (the process has been on for over Developing the Monitoring, Reporting, and Verification two years) and the National Climate Change Bill (the process framework to guide and track climate change mitigation and has been on for over 5 years) yet these are crucial mechanisms adaptation actions alongside pursuing Uganda's progress on for implementation and enforcement to address wetland the Nationally Determined Contributions, initiatives for enhanced management challenges, climate related catastrophes and their climate change financing and screening. impacts on community and national development. - i)
+- Finalising the guidelines for mainstreaming environment and natural resource issues into sector plans and programs to guide environment related action planning in different sub sectors. - Developing the Monitoring, Reporting, and Verification framework to guide and track climate change mitigation and adaptation actions alongside pursuing Uganda's progress on the Nationally Determined Contributions, initiatives for enhanced climate change financing and - screening.